Doughnuts, dueling memos factor in showdown over U.S. consumer agency

 English sent an email in which she welcomed staff back from the Thanksgiving holiday and signed off as “acting director,” according to a source.

-But Mulvaney stood his ground, writing in a staff email an hour later:
+But Mulvaney quickly installed himself in Cordray’s former office and stood his ground, writing in a staff email an hour later:

 “Please disregard any instructions you receive from Ms. English in her presumed capacity as Acting Director,” he said in a memo seen by Reuters.
 “If you receive additional communications from her today ... please inform the General Counsel.”